Dear All,

 Note – Update by author to update Report (first link above, top):

 1. Regarding the link to the CIA Reading Room on page 27, to access the document just type in the number in the link (0006184107) in the search box of the page the link pulls up.
-The link I provided brought you straight to the document but has since been changed slightly and instead brings up what’s new on the CIA electronic reading room, but the CIA document is still accessible.
+The link I provided brought you straight to the document but has since been changed slightly (by whom?) and instead brings up what’s new on the CIA electronic reading room, but the CIA document is still accessible.

 2. Regarding the link to an article (on The Law is my Oyster) on p.35 of my update Report, it had been disabled (before June 20, 2022) but is now accessible via the new link immediately below (I noticed this new link on Oct.
 30, 2023):